Disciplinary Proceedings at North Carolina State University

 House Bill 74 | General Assembly of North Carolina 2013 Session — Section 6 of this bill signed into law on August 23, 2013 gave college students in North Carolina facing disciplinary hearings the right to have legal representation for such hearings.
 You can read the full text of legislation, which also affords certain protections for certain groups and student organizations.

-Find a Lawyer for NC State Disciplinary Hearings in Raleigh
+Find a Lawyer for NC State Disciplinary Hearings

 Have you been accused of violating the North Carolina State University Code of Student Conduct?
 In most cases, you have the right to be represented by a student defense attorney who can fight to get you the most favorable outcome.